INE-3600 Quality Management and Improvement - 5 ECTS

 Coursework / Course requirements

-It is prepared for a total of ten team exercises of which six require active attendance and deliveries.
-In order to be familiar with how a project team works together to improve a process, and for a practical demonstration of important quality improvement techniques, a "model" will be used actively in connection with five of the mandatory team exercises.
+It is prepared for a course project according to Six Sigma green belt methodology.
+The project will follow a team exercises of which six require active attendance.
 Attendance at these exercises is mandatory.
-The results from the "model" exercises have to be documented in a written report from each team, and presented in class by the end of the course.
+The results from the project exercises have to be documented in a written report from each team, and presented in class by the end of the course.
 The reports and student attendance during the exercises have to be approved by the teacher in order to qualify for the final exam.
-The last mandatory exercise has to be answered in writing, handed in and approved by the teacher in order to be qualified for the final exam.
 Submission deadlines will be specified at start of the course.
-(The task descriptions will be made available on the course LMS site).

 Examination and assessment

-A 3 hours written exam which accounts for 100% of the grade in the course.
+A 3 hours written exam accounts for 50 % of the grade in the course.

 The grading will be done by using a A-F grading scale, where F is a fail.

 A re-sit exam will be arranged for the written exam but not for the project course.

 - Course code: INE-3600